Nigel1992/LibreELEC-SSHKey/README.md

 - Make sure to protect your private key file
 - Consider using a passphrase if security is a concern
 - The default key location is in your user's .ssh directory
+- Always verify the script content before running it directly from the internet

 ## 🤝 Contributing